-My PowerPoint presentation and audio recording are from a workplace presentation I gave raising food allergy awareness & cross-contact awareness.
+My PowerPoint presentation and audio recording are from a workplace presentation I gave raising food allergy awareness & cross-contact awareness in 2019.
 It covers:

 What Is A Food Allergy?